-The melting point of ice is a relative accurate specification (assuming you have purified ice and it is properly stirred), but the boiling temperature of water is not such an accurate temperature in practice as the boiling temperature depends a lot on the atmospheric pressure.
-As the Celsius is SI unit derived from kelvin, it’s also linked to ITS-90 and its symbol is lower case letter t90.
-In terms of ITS-90 the melting point of the ice is slightly below 0 °C and the boiling point of the water at the normal atmospheric pressure is approximately 99.974 °C.
+The melting point of ice is a relatively accurate specification (assuming you have purified ice and it is properly stirred), but the boiling temperature of the water is not such an accurate temperature in practice as the boiling temperature depends a lot on the atmospheric pressure.
+As Celsius is an SI unit derived from Kelvin, it’s also linked to ITS-90 and its symbol is the lower case letter t90.
+In terms of ITS-90, the melting point of the ice is slightly below 0 °C and the boiling point of the water at the normal atmospheric pressure is approximately 99.974 °C.

 Nowadays the Fahrenheit scale is redefined in a way that the melting point of ice is exactly 32 °F and the boiling point of water exactly 212 °F. The temperature of the human body is about 98 °F on the revised scale.

-In many areas the Fahrenheit has been replaced with Celsius as a temperature unit, but Fahrenheit is still is use in USA, in Caribbean and also in parallel use with Celsius in Australia and in UK.
+In many areas, Fahrenheit has been replaced with Celsius as a temperature unit, but Fahrenheit is still in use in the USA, in the Caribbean, and also in parallel use with Celsius in Australia and in the UK.